Tony Massenburg: Later life

-In 2010 Massenburg started a sports bar in the Kentlands area of Gaithersburg, Maryland with former NBA coach James Lloyd called Tony & James.
-It was later renamed 44 Sports Bar, which reflected Massenburg's jersey number.
+In 2010, Massenburg started a sports bar in the Kentlands area of Gaithersburg, Maryland, called 44 Sports Bar, which reflected Massenburg's jersey number.

 In December 2013, Tony Massenburg's jersey number was retired at Sussex Central High School (VA), along with that of Reginald Givens (a former NFL linebacker).
 These two men were the only two athletes from the school ever to play a sport professionally.

 Massenburg now contributes to CSN Mid-Atlantic's Washington Wizards coverage.